 What is a Modulating Actuator?

 An electric actuator is the mother device of valve automation.
-It transforms electrically produced speed low rotary motor torque into low speed high rotary torque.
+It transforms electrically produced low-speed rotary motor torque into high-speed rotary torque.
 There is an internal system for modulating electric actuators.
-It helps to position the output shaft to an input control signal.
-Modulating actuators don’t need to travel the full span from open to closed in one movement, and it’s not like on-off electric actuators.
+It helps to position the output shaft in response to an input control signal.
+Modulating actuators don’t need to travel the whole span from open to closed in one movement, and it’s not like on-off electric actuators.
 These actuators move only according to the change of the input control signal.
 The input signal fixes the proportional positioning.
 For 0-10V, 0V is closed, and 10V is open.
 5V is 50% open.

-The positioner continuously observes and compares the input control signal, and it does so proportionately with the physical location of the output drive.
-If any exception is found, the positioner fixes the direction and run time of the actuator motor to withdraw the exception.
+The positioner continuously observes and compares the input control signal proportionately to the physical location of the output drive.
+If an exception is found, the positioner fixes the direction and run time of the actuator motor to withdraw the exception.

 The standard analog control input signal is 0-10VDC, and the common current rating is 4 to 20mA.
-There are a few modulating electric actuators that provide an output signal.
+A few modulating electric actuators provide an output signal.
 Here, the attained position is compared to the wanted position.

-Usually, a flow meter downstream is used from the valve.
-It measures the flow rate and refers that data to a control computer.
-The computer then applies the proper logic.
-This logic can generate the signal.
+Usually, a flow meter downstream from the valve is used.
+It measures the flow rate and sends that data to a control computer.
+The computer then applies the proper logic, which can generate the signal.
 The signal adjusts the valve in either direction until the desired flow rate is met.

 Pros & Cons of Modulating Actuator

-- Precision: An actuator can precisely control the flow by adjusting the amount of flow passing through the valve.
-This amount may change depending on the requirement for the application.
+- Precision: An actuator can precisely control the flow by adjusting the flow passing through the valve.
+This amount may change depending on the application’s requirements.

 - Efficiency: The actuator consumes less energy than frequent on/off action.